etwk/blog/content/lists/books.md

 - [ ] Prisoner's Dilemma: John von Neumann, Game Theory, and the Puzzle of the Bomb (William Poundstone) #biography
 - [ ] Playing with Reality: How Games Have Shaped Our World (Kelly Clancy) #must

-## Teaching
-- [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must
-- [ ] Think Like Socrates: Using Questions to Invite Wonder and Empathy Into the Classroom, Grades 4-12 (Shanna Peeples) #must
-- [ ] Socratic Circles: Fostering Critical and Creative Thinking in Middle and High School (Matt Copeland)

 ## Technology
 - [ ] The Network State: How To Start a New Country #bumingbai
 - [ ] Glow Kids: How Screen Addiction Is Hijacking Our Kids-and How to Break the Trance #must